MimisK13/laravel-tabler/README.md

 ## Change log

-Please see the [changelog](changelog.md) for more information on what has changed recently.
+Please see the [changelog](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

-Please see [contributing.md](contributing.md) for details and a todolist.
+Please see [contributing.md](CONTRIBUTING.md) for details and a todolist.

-## Security

-If you discover any security related issues, please email author@email.com instead of using the issue tracker.

 ## Credits